 Environmental Health & Safety

-In addition to Tennessee Tech's fundamental interest in maintaining an environmentally conscious campus, the university must also comply with several regulations administered by the Tennessee Department of Environment and Conservation (TDEC) and the Environmental Protection Agency (EPA).
+Tennessee Tech's fundamental interest in maintaining an environmentally conscious campus, the university must also comply with several regulations administered by the Tennessee Department of Environment and Conservation (TDEC) and the Environmental Protection Agency (EPA).
 These programs were developed to ensure that construction activities and storm sewer system operation in environmentally sensitive areas are conducted in a manner that will protect and improve water quality.

 It is the responsibility of the Environmental Health and Safety office to ensure compliance with state and federal regulations and “keep trash and other pollutants in its proper place, not in our waterways”.
 "Only rain down the drain."

 By definition, a Municipal Separate Storm Sewer (MS4) is a conveyance or system of conveyances otherwise known as a municipal separate storm sewer system, including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, man-made channels, or storm drains:

 - Owned or operated by a federal, state, city, town, county, district, association, or other public body, created by or pursuant to state law, having jurisdiction or delegated authority for erosion and sediment control and stormwater management, or a designated and approved management agency under section 208 of the Clean Water Act (CWA) that discharges to surface waters;

 - Designed or used for collecting or conveying stormwater;

 - That is not a combined sewer; and

 - That is not part of a publicly owned treatment works.